 The Delhi-Jaipur Super Expressway (also known as the NH-352B) is a proposed superhighway by the National Highways Authority of India (NHAI), which will connect Gurgaon (Haryana) with Chandwaji (Rajasthan), according to media reports.

 The 195.1 km long greenfield expressway is expected to reduce the distance between the two cities by around 40 km and the travel time by around 2-3 hours.
 At present, the distance between Delhi and Jaipur is 235 km.
 The super expressway will cover around 423 villages and seven districts, including Gurgaon, Jhajjar, Rewari, Mahendergarh, Alwar, Sikar and Jaipur.
+This corridor is expected to be opened in 2027.

 See also: Delhi-Dehradun Expressway: Route, map, toll and other details

-Delhi-Jaipur expressway: Quick facts
+Delhi-Jaipur new expressway: Quick facts

 Project | Delhi-Jaipur Super Expressway (also known as NH-352B) |